thornoe/GreenGDP/README.md

   - Set the *to* date: In `Til` (optional)
   - In the bottom right corner, click `Excel (<no. rows> rækker)` and save to the `gis/data` folder as `streams_DVFI_2019-.xlsx` *(overwrite the existing file with the exact same name!)*

-Run the script tool as described above to update the time series and recreate all the illustrations with the most recent data.
+Run the script tool as described above to update the longitudinal datasets and recreate all the illustrations with the most recent data.

-Gitdown table v.
-0.2

-{"gitdown": "include", "file": "./gis/data/streams_stats.md"}

-html:

-{"gitdown": "include", "file": "./gis/data/streams_stats.html"}

 ### Run ArcPy commands in the Anaconda Spyder environment
-The version of Python used in ArcGIS is usually older than the one installed in the [Anaconda platform](https://www.anaconda.com/distribution/), making [Spyder](https://www.spyder-ide.org/) incompatible with the ArcPy package as it depends on the ArcGIS installation.
-Thus, to be able to run ArcPy commands via Spyder, you need to:
+The version of Python used in ArcGIS Pro is usually older than the one installed in the [Anaconda platform](https://www.anaconda.com/distribution/), making [Spyder](https://www.spyder-ide.org/) incompatible with the ArcPy package which depends on the ArcGIS Pro installation.
+Thus, to be able to run ArcPy commands within the Spyder editor, you need to:
 1. Click the **Start** icon.
 2. Navigate to the **ArcGIS** folder.
 3. Click **Python Command Prompt** within which you